AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 * `CameraFrameTime` Frame acquisition time given by the camera API
 * `Background` CMOS dark count floor signal
 * `Fiber_0` Average signal values from patch_cord_0's ROI
-* `<...>` (Variable number of columns)
+* `Fiber_1` Average signal values from patch_cord_1's ROI
+* `Fiber_2` Average signal values from patch_cord_2's ROI
-* `Fiber_N` Average signal values from patch_cord_N's ROI
+* `Fiber_3` Average signal values from patch_cord_3's ROI

+Note: There are always exactly 4 `Fiber_n` columns (n = 0, 1, 2, 3) corresponding to the 4 patch cords and 4 ROIs.
+However, if N < 4 (where N is the number of implanted fibers), then patch cords N through 3 are unused and their corresponding columns contain data from unconnected patch cords.

-**Note on naming convention**: The column names `Fiber_0`, `Fiber_1`, etc. are somewhat misleading - these columns actually represent data from patch_cord_0, patch_cord_1, etc. The naming persists for backward compatibility.
+**Note on naming convention**: The column names `Fiber_0`, `Fiber_1`, `Fiber_2`, `Fiber_3` are somewhat misleading - these columns actually represent data from patch_cord_0, patch_cord_1, patch_cord_2, patch_cord_3, respectively.
+The naming persists for backward compatibility.
 The relationship between patch cords and implanted fibers in the mouse is not captured in this file format and should be documented separately in metadata (see Relationship to aind-data-schema section below).
+If N < 4 (where N is the number of implanted fibers), then patch cords N through 3 are unused and their corresponding columns contain data from unconnected patch cords.

 #### Raw sensor data